Material Stewardship Committees

 Metal has an inherently high value and so is reasonably well recovered, however, most is processed offshore and re-procured.
 This group will:

-Find out more about the role of the Metals Material Stewardship Committee here.
+Find out more about the role of the Glass & Metals Material Stewardship Committees here.

 Labels Committee